BCAPATHSHALA/Random-Color-Generator-JavaScript-Project/README.md

 ## How it Works

-The random color generator leverages the `setInterval` method to generate the color every millisecond.
+The random color generator leverages the `setInterval` method to generate the color every second.
 The `clearInterval` method is used to pause the random color to generate.
 The generated color is displayed on the interface by manipulating the DOM.

 ## Technologies Used